 This type of delay is beneficial because it promotes creativity, enhances our focus, and helps us realize our priorities.

-A controlled delay promotes creativity by allowing our minds to step back from the stress of the task while giving it room to find new, more creative ways to tackle the problem.
+A controlled delay promotes creativity.
+Our minds get to step back from the stress and find new, more creative ways to tackle the problem.

-For example, I delayed writing this article and ended up with two different variations before I settled on the one you see now.
-That delay helped me figure out the tone, structure, and flow of this article, which is much smoother than the first two iterations.
+For example, I delayed writing this article.
+That delay helped me figure out the tone, structure, and flow of this article.
+As a result, it is much smoother than the first two iterations.

 When I wrote the first drafts of this article, I was constantly distracted by little things that kept begging my attention.
-Now that my delay is over, my only thought is getting this article written and published.
+Now that my delay is over, my only thought was to get this article written and published.

 And finally, a controlled delay helps us realize our priorities.
-This one is a little more complicated and comes from a study on procrastination done by UC Berkeley in 2000.
-They claim that “people may procrastinate more in pursuit of important goals than unimportant ones, or equivalently that increasing importance can exacerbate procrastination.”
+This point comes from a study on procrastination done by UC Berkeley in 2000.
+In this study, “people may procrastinate more in pursuit of important goals than unimportant ones, or equivalently that increasing importance can exacerbate procrastination.”

-Now, this study focused on procrastination, not controlled delays, but I believe the statement applies.
+The study from 2000 focused on procrastination, not controlled delays, but I believe the statement applies.
 If a task requires a lot of effort, we’ll often delay it and deal with the smaller tasks first.
-However, if we keep delaying the main task, we run the risk of falling from controlled delay to procrastination.
+However, if we keep stalling on the main one, we risk falling from controlled delay into procrastination.

 So, next time you have a task or problem, remember that a controlled delay can be very beneficial to your creative process!
-Just be careful- a controlled delay can easily become procrastination if left long enough.
+Just be careful because a controlled delay can easily become procrastination.